Hand holding light bulb in starry sky

 • Number of grants: Approx. 18 ASTRA grants are planned per year (50% of the grants are reserved for excellently-rated proposals by women)

-• Application requirements: Between four and eight years after completion of a doctorate with the additional restriction “twice in a lifetime” (only two submissions are possible); researchers already in a permanent position are not eligible to apply
+• Application requirements: Between two and nine years after completion of a doctorate with the additional restriction “twice in a lifetime” (only two submissions are possible); principal investigators who already hold a permanent professorship (or an equivalent leadership position at a non-university research institution) at the time of application or who have already accepted an appointment to a permanent professorship are not eligible to apply

 • Thematically open: Open to researchers from all disciplines of basic research, including arts-based research